KyleMayes/vulkanalia/tutorial/book/src/setup/validation_layers.md

 The builder structs provided by `vulkanalia` allow for easily building these pointer chains in a type-safe manner.
 For example, take a look at the [`vk::InstanceCreateInfoBuilder`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/struct.InstanceCreateInfoBuilder.html) builder struct, specifically the `push_next` method.
 This method allows adding any Vulkan struct for which the [`vk::ExtendsInstanceCreateInfo`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/trait.ExtendsInstanceCreateInfo.html) trait is implemented for to the pointer chain for a `vk::InstanceCreateInfo`.

 One such struct is [`vk::DebugUtilsMessengerCreateInfoEXT`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/struct.DebugUtilsMessengerCreateInfoEXT.html), which we will now use to extend our `vk::InstanceCreateInfo` struct to set up our debug callback.
-To do this we'll continue to modify our `create_instance` function, this time making the `info` variable mutable and then building and pushing a `vk::DebugUtilsMessengerCreateInfoEXT` struct onto its pointer chain:
+To do this we'll continue to modify our `create_instance` function.
+This time we'll make the `info` struct mutable so we can modify its pointer chain before moving the `debug_info` struct, now also mutable, below it so we can push it onto `info`'s pointer chain:

 ```rust,noplaypen
 let mut info = vk::InstanceCreateInfo::builder()